 Software providers have three partnership options to choose from:

-- API access — the opportunity to integrate features from EOS Crop Monitoring into their software.
-Developers get access to EOS Crop Monitoring API and can reach out to the technical support team and an account manager if they have any questions.
+- API access — the opportunity to integrate features from EOSDA Crop Monitoring into their software.
+Developers get access to EOSDA Crop Monitoring API and can reach out to the technical support team and an account manager if they have any questions.

 Every white-label user also has a dedicated account manager and tech support from EOSDA employees.